Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Numerical experiments

-Besides three aforementioned methods SCoRe, GraSP, IIHT, we also select an additional one SP \cite{Dai} for comparisons.
-Again, GraSP, IIHT, and SP are solving the problem without consider the interrelationship between two datasets.
+Besides three aforementioned methods SCoRe, GraSP, IIHT, we also select two additional methods SP \cite{Dai} and LNA \cite{Zhao2021} for comparisons.
+Again, GraSP, IIHT, SP and LNA are solving the problem without consider the interrelationship between two datasets.

-{\bf (e) Comparison for Example \ref{synthetic2}.} We first compare GPNA with the other four methods for Example \ref{synthetic2}.
+{\bf (e) Comparison for Example \ref{synthetic2}.} We first compare GPNA with the other five methods for Example \ref{synthetic2}.
 For simplicity, we fix $n=2000,p=6000$ while choose $\theta\in\{0,0.5\}$ and $s_1,s_2\in\{100,200,500\}$.
-For each case of $(\theta,s_1,s_2)$, we test 100 instances and report the average results of PGNA, SCoRe, IIHT, GraSP and SP.
-Some comments on the reported data in \cref{Table4} can be made.
+For each case of $(\theta,s_1,s_2)$, we test 100 instances and report the average results of GPNA, SCoRe, IIHT, GraSP, SP and LNA.
+Some comments on the data in Table \ref{Table4} can be made.

 Regarding MSE, GPNA achieves the smallest values in comparison with the other methods regardless of how the sparsity levels $s_1,s_2$ and correlation parameter $\theta$ change.
 Once again, GPNA produces relatively small CCVs, which indicates that there is a high correlation between the two datasets.
-By contrast, since IIHT, GraSP and SP do not take the correlation into account, their generated CCVs are higher than these by GPNA and SCoRe.
-It can be clearly seen that GPGN runs the fastest, such as 0.56 seconds consumed for DLBCL when $s_1=s_2=50$ v.s.
-83.36, 39.23, 235.5 and 13.51 seconds by the other four methods.
+By contrast, since IIHT, GraSP, SP and LNA do not take the correlation into account, their generated CCVs are higher than these by GPNA and SCoRe.
+It can be clearly seen that GPNA runs the fastest, such as 0.6 seconds consumed when $s_1=s_2=500,~\theta=0$ v.s.
+23.7, 16.4, 87.6, 56.1 and 2.6 seconds by the other five methods.